On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Introduction

 \textbf{Zarankiewicz's problem for graphs.} A central research area in extremal combinatorics is \emph{Tur\'{a}n-type questions}, which ask for the maximum number of edges in a graph on $n$ vertices that does not contain a copy of a fixed graph $H$.
 This research direction was initiated in 1941 by Tur\'{a}n, who showed that the maximum number of edges in a $K_r$-free graph on $n$ vertices is $(1-\frac{1}{r-1}+o(1))\frac{n^2}{2}$.
 Soon after, Erd\H{o}s, Stone and Simonovits solved the problem for all non-bipartite graphs $H$.
 They showed that the maximum number is $(1-\frac{1}{\chi(H)-1}+ o(1))\frac{n^2}{2}$, where $\chi(H)$ is the chromatic number of $H$.

 The bipartite case turned out to be significantly harder.
-In 1951, Zarankiewicz raised the following Tur\'{a}n-type question for complete bipartite graphs: Given $n,t \in \mathbb{N}$, what is the maximum number of edges in a \emph{bipartite}\footnote{Note that asking the question for bipartite graphs $G$ like Zarankiewicz did, leads to the same order of magnitude of the size of the extremal graph like in Tur\'{a}n's original question which considers general graphs $G$, as any graph $G$ with $e$ edges contains a bipartite subgraph with at least $e/2$ edges.} graph $G$ on $n$ vertices that does not contain a copy of the complete bipartite graph $K_{t,t}$?
+In 1951, Zarankiewicz raised the following Tur\'{a}n-type question for complete bipartite graphs: Given $n,t \in \mathbb{N}$, what is the maximum number of edges in a \emph{bipartite} graph $G$ on $n$ vertices that does not contain a copy of the complete bipartite graph $K_{t,t}$?
+(Note that asking the question for bipartite graphs $G$ like Zarankiewicz did, leads to the same order of magnitude of the size of the extremal graph like in Tur\'{a}n's original question which considers general graphs $G$, as any graph $G$ with $e$ edges contains a bipartite subgraph with at least $e/2$ edges).
 This question, known as `Zarankiewicz's problem', has become one of the central open problems in extremal graph theory (see~\cite{Sudakov10}).
 In one of the cornerstone results of extremal graph theory, K{\H o}v\'{a}ri, S{\'o}s and Tur{\'a}n~\cite{KST54} proved an upper bound of $O(n^{2-\frac{1}{t}})$.
 This bound is sharp for $t=2,3$ and known matching lower bound constructions use geometric bipartite intersection graphs~\cite{Brown66}.
 The question whether this bound is tight for $t \geq 4$ is widely open.